ashish4arora/questiontimer/README.md

-# Just a basic simple timer to track your study session and question speed
+A basic simple timer to track your study session and question speed analytics